RobertsLab/Paper-DNR-Geoduck-Proteomics/notebooks/DIA/00-Downloading-raw-DIA-files.md

   2) Create a directory in which the .raw files will be saved
   3) Download all .raw files associated with geoduck gill samples, and the one blank sample

-### Ste 2: Execute R script
+### Step 2: Execute R script
 NOTE: the .raw files will require 10.6GB

-### You are now ready to demultiplex and convert the .raw data to .mzML in preparation for PECAN, see [01-Demultiplexing .raw data.ipynb](../../notebooks/DIA/01-Demultiplexing .raw data.ipynb)
+### You are now ready to demultiplex and convert the .raw data to .mzML in preparation for PECAN, see [01-Demultiplexing raw data](../../notebooks/DIA/01-Demultiplexing%20.raw%20data.ipynb)